Andre Agassi: Pickleball

-On April 2, 2023, Agassi participated with Michael Chang, Andy Roddick and John McEnroe in the first live airing of Pickleball on ESPN in the Million dollar Pickleball Slam at the Hard Rock Casino in Hollywood, Florida.
+On April 2, 2023, Agassi participated with Michael Chang, Andy Roddick and John McEnroe in the first live airing of pickleball on ESPN in the Million dollar Pickleball Slam at the Hard Rock Casino in Hollywood, Florida.

-Both he and wife Steffi Graf play Pickleball and in April 2025, Agassi announced he would make his professional debut in the U.S. Open Pickleball Championships played April 26-May 3, 2025 in Naples, Florida.
+Both he and wife Steffi Graf play pickleball and in April 2025, Agassi announced he would make his professional debut in the U.S. Open Pickleball Championships played April 26 – May 3, 2025 in Naples, Florida.

-After receiving a 1st Round Bye in the Mixed Doubles Bracket, Agassi, playing alongside Women's World Number One Anna Leigh Waters, won his debut professional match vs teenagers Tristan Dussalt and Stevie Petropouleas 11-8, 9-11, 11-7.
-Agassi and Waters then fell 11-7, 4-11, 7-11 in the 3rd Round to Len Yang, and Trang Huynh-McClain.
+After receiving a 1st Round Bye in the Mixed Doubles Bracket, Agassi, playing alongside Women's World Number One Anna Leigh Waters, won his debut professional match vs teenagers Tristan Dussalt and Stevie Petropouleas 11–8, 9–11, 11–7.
+Agassi and Waters then fell 11–7, 4–11, 7–11 in the 3rd Round to Len Yang, and Trang Huynh-McClain.

-Personal life

 Relationships and family

 In the early 1990s, after dating Wendi Stewart, Agassi dated American singer and entertainer Barbra Streisand.
 He wrote about the relationship in his 2009 autobiography, "We agree that we're good for each other, and so what if she's twenty-eight years older?
 We're sympatico, and the public outcry only adds spice to our connection.
 It makes our friendship feel forbidden, taboo — another piece of my overall rebellion.
 Dating Barbra Streisand is like wearing Hot Lava."

 He was married to actress Brooke Shields from 1997 to 1999.

 He married Steffi Graf on October 22, 2001, at their Las Vegas home; the only witnesses were their mothers.
 They have two children: son Jaden Gil (born 2001) and daughter Jaz Elle (born 2003).
 Agassi has said that he and Graf are not pushing their children toward becoming tennis players; Agassi's son Jaden took up baseball, playing for the University of Southern California and the German national team.
 The Graf-Agassi family resides in Summerlin, a community in the Las Vegas Valley.
 Graf's mother and brother, Michael, with his four children, also live there.

 His mother is a breast cancer survivor.

 Long-time trainer Gil Reyes has been called one of Agassi's closest friends; some have described him as being a "father figure" to Agassi.
 In 2012, Agassi and Reyes introduced their own line of fitness equipment, BILT By Agassi and Reyes.
 In December 2008, Agassi's childhood friend and former business manager, Perry Rogers, sued Graf for $50,000 in management fees he claimed that she owed him.